Top 80 Frontend Interview Questions and Answers

 • CoffeeScript is a JavaScript-compiling programming language.

-• It's an attempt to demonstrate the positive points of JavaScript straightforwardly.
+• It's an attempt to demonstrate the positive aspects of JavaScript in a straightforward manner.

 • It also makes it easier to develop JavaScript code by providing a more consistent syntax and avoiding the peculiarities of the JavaScript language.

-• A frontend developer should work closely with the user experience team to visualize the design for the app.
+• A frontend developer should work closely with the user experience team to visualize the app's design.

-• They should also test the web application and take user inputs.
+• They should also test the web application and take user input.

-• The app developed should be compatible with different platforms and must ultimately run smoothly on the mobile phone.
+• The app developed should be compatible with various platforms and must ultimately run smoothly on mobile phones.

-• If you are inclined towards the creative aspect, you should go for a Web/UX Designer role.
+• If you are inclined towards the creative aspect, consider a Web/UX Designer role.

-• If you are inclined towards the coding aspect, you should go for the Web Developer role.
+• If you are inclined towards the coding aspect, consider the Web Developer role.

 • You should clean the HTML document up